How to search for Māori land records

 Crown grants

-Not many Crown grants can be copied so you will need to view them in person at Archives Wellington.
+Most Crown grants cannot be copied, so these can only be viewed in person at Archives Wellington.

 Archives Wellington - search for Crown grants